-I love cute holiday food, but a lot of the adorable Valentine’s Day recipes seem to be on sugar overload.
-These two versions of edible ladybugs provide both sweet and savory treats that are so delightful, you won’t even notice that they’re actually healthy.
+So many Valentine’s Day recipes seem to be on sugar overload.
+These two versions of adorable (and edible) ladybugs provide both sweet and savory treats that are so delightful you won’t even notice that they’re actually healthy.

 Valentine love bug snacks

 - 20 (1/2-inch) candy eyeballs

 1. Gather the ingredients

 Assemble your ingredients.
 If you are making both sets of bugs, I suggest making the strawberries first so the chocolate can harden while you make the tomato bugs.